nostrband/enclaved/README.md

-# Enclaved - app server for TEE
+# Enclaved: application server for TEE

-`enclaved` allows you to deploy docker images on [AWS Nitro Enclaves](https://aws.amazon.com/ec2/nitro/nitro-enclaves/), with ability to discover the running containers on Nostr and pay for them with Bitcoin over Lightning Network.
+`enclaved` (*Enclave Daemon*) - allows you to deploy docker images on [AWS Nitro Enclaves](https://aws.amazon.com/ec2/nitro/nitro-enclaves/), with ability to discover the running containers on Nostr and pay for them with Bitcoin over Lightning Network.

-AWS Nitro Enclave is a trusted execution environment (TEE) that allows clients to cryptographically verify various claims about the code running on the server, which might improve privacy and security guarantees (if used the right way).
+AWS Nitro Enclave is a trusted execution environment (TEE) that allows clients to cryptographically verify the code running on the server, which improves privacy and security guarantees.

 ## Why TEE?

 Modern servers are **black boxes**, violating your privacy, selling your data or getting hacked.

 Many people choose to self-host important services, but that's complex and expensive.

-Running services on mobile devices is in turn unreliable and quite restrictive.
+Running services on mobile devices is unreliable and quite restrictive.
+Use of transparent "smart contracts" is only applicable to a narrow range of problems.

 TEEs might come as a solution.

-Withing TEE any reproducible code is a **white box** - you know the hash of specific code image running in the TEE, and can verify it matches your expectations.
+Within TEE any reproducible code is a **white box** - you know the hash of specific code image running in the TEE, and can verify it matches your expectations.

-This might open doors to serious privacy and security improvements, especially with AI automation getting more and more adoption.
+This might open doors to serious privacy and security improvements.

-So we set out to build an application server to help deploy apps in TEE.
+So we set out to build an application server to make deploying apps in TEE as simple as running a docker container.

 We also love Bitcoin and Nostr, so we're making `enclaved` discoverable on Nostr, and payable with Bitcoin.